 - Technology, Law and Ethics

-Read more about the different minors of Faculty of Law
+Read more about the different minors of the Faculty of Law

 Completing a specific minor is not a requirement for admission to the Master's programmes in Law, except for the Master's programme in Tax Law.
 For this master you must have successfully completed the business economics courses (9 ec) and a tax law course (6 ec) of the minor Tax law.